jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 ## Last
 This article discusses the simplest linear regression with MSE in machine learning field and its mathematic theory.
-Its broad-wide out there of machine learning, by the change preparing AWS AI Practitioner(AIF-C01), just write this article to figure out some part I didn't understand much before, and also helped me to brush up on my Calculus(or rescue my falling Calculus)...
+The field of machine learning is vast.
+I wrote this article as a way to prepare for the AWS AI Practitioner(AIF-C01) and to figure out some parts I didn't fully  understand before.
+It also helped me to brush up on my Calculus(or rescue my falling Calculus knowledge)...